scroll down

 Social media allows the disgruntled (often vocal) minority to spread misinformation, share hate, and tear down a teacher’s reputation in any given post.

-Teachers are second-guessing their
+Many are even second-guessing their career choice.

 %